 We welcome enquiries from new singers irrespective of their experience, and do not require an audition.

-We are half way trhough 111th Season and our next major concert in will be in April 2015 when we will be singing Bach's wonderful St Matthew Passion.
-Rehearsals start in January.
+We are half way through our 111th Season and our next major concert will be in April 2015 when we will be singing Bach's wonderful St Matthew Passion.
+Rehearsals start on January 5th.

 Forthcoming Concerts - 111th Season